The Te Araroa Project

 There was of course only one way to find out, so I started asking them.
 And that’s how the Te Araroa Project was born.

-I always ask walkers three simple questions – why they’re doing it, the best thing so far about Te Araroa, and the worst.
+I always ask walkers three simple questions – why they’re doing it, the worst thing so far about Te Araroa, and the best.

 But I’ll let them tell you about that themselves…

 Fiona Naismith, 29, New Zealand/UK